noloop/assertion-error/README.md

 ## API

 All generic functions below returns some information from the assertion-error condition.
-They have a mandatory argument that is the assertion-error condition.
+They have a required argument that is the assertion-error condition.
 Check out the [catch assertion-error example](https://github.com/noloop/assertion-error#catch-assertion-error) to understand how to use them.

 **condition assertion-error**